A man sits in a garden holding a yellow notebook.

 You haven’t paid your credit card for 60 days

-If you haven’t paid your credit card bill for two months, you’ll likely be contacted by your credit card issuer about your overdue account.
-You’ll also likely be charged late fees again, and depending on the issuer, the late fee may go up, according to the Consumer Financial Protection Bureau (CFPB).
+If you haven’t paid your credit card bill for two months, you'll likely be contacted by your credit card issuer about your overdue account.
+You'll likely be charged a late fee as well.
 After more than 30 days past due, the credit card issuer may also report your account to credit reporting agencies, which may affect your credit score.

 What happens if you don’t pay your credit card for 6 months?

-If you fail to pay your credit card for more than 180 days, or six months, more serious consequences could occur on top of the late fees accumulating on your account and the impact to your credit score.
+If you fail to pay your credit card for more than 180 days, or six months, more serious consequences could occur on top of the late fee and the impact to your credit score.

 At any point throughout the six months, depending on the credit card issuer’s terms, they may report an account as delinquent to credit bureaus.
 Also, some issuers may send your account to a collection agency to collect on the creditor’s behalf, while others may first try to collect from you directly.